Forever You

-Forever You is the 6th album of Zard and was released on March 10, 1995 under B-Gram Records label.
+Forever You is the sixth album by Zard and was released on March 10, 1995, under B-Gram Records label.

 Background

-The album consist of three previously released tracks.
+The album contains three previously released tracks.

 For first time ZARD self-covered song Hitomi ni Sorasanaide which was originally performed by a Being artist Deen.

-Charting performance
+Chart performance

 The album charted #1 rank in Oricon first week.
 It charted for 35 weeks and sold more than 1,774,000 copies.

 Track listing

 All lyrics written by Izumi Sakai.